AZephyer/azephyer.github.io/README.md

 # azephyer.github.io

 ## Description
-This repository hosts the website for **The Introspective Mediator**, a platform dedicated to offering self-mediation and personal growth services.
-The website incorporates advanced functionalities like service detail toggling, comprehensive resource sections, and improved user accessibility.
-Built using HTML, CSS, and JavaScript, it is designed to provide a responsive and engaging user experience across various devices.
+**The Introspective Mediator** is an evolving platform aimed at providing self-mediation and personal growth services through an interactive and user-friendly interface.
+Built with HTML, CSS, and JavaScript, the site is designed to offer a seamless experience across all devices.
+As it is still under development, some features are currently in progress, and new functionalities are continuously being integrated.

 ## Installation
 To set up this project locally, follow these steps: